kyleFortuin2709/SuperDuperTeam2/README.md

 ## Variables
  - It is not permitted to declare several variables in a single line.
- - When declaring a variable of type Boolean the variable should start with 'Is'
+ - When declaring a variable of type Boolean the variable should start with 'Is'.
- - avoid abbreviation when declaring variables
+ - avoid abbreviation when declaring variables.
+ - Constant variables should follow Snake case naming with upper case letters  (e.g MINIMUM_VALUE).
+ - Standard variables should follow Camel case naming

 ## Functions
  - If a function is used in mutliple packages, it should be extracted into the common directory such as the Utils directory and imported. { A function should be extracted into a shared location, like the Utils directory, and imported if it is used in more than one package. }